VerSysLabTin23/TodolistProject/frontend/docs/frontend_docs.md

 ## 1) Overview & Scope

 This document describes the **frontend** of a team-based task management system.
 It covers runtime configuration, architecture, security, routing, data contracts, realtime behavior, build/deploy, testing, quality attributes, and maintenance.
 The frontend is a **React 18 + TypeScript** Single-Page Application (SPA) built with **Vite**.
-It communicates with three HTTP services (Auth, Team, Task) via a gateway and maintains a single shared **WebSocket** for realtime task events.
+It communicates with three HTTP services (Auth, Team, Task) via a gateway and maintains a single shared **WebSocket** for realtime task events. ([Aalto Doc][1])

 Primary user journeys: